-- (1) Toilet facilities are to be provided, at or in the vicinity of the work site on which work involved in the erection or demolition of a building is being carried out, at the rate of one toilet for every 20 persons or part of 20 persons employed at the site. - (2) Each toilet provided:- - (a) must be a standard flushing toilet, and - (b) must be connected: - (i) to a public sewer, or - (ii) if connection to a public sewer is not practicable, to an accredited sewage management facility approved by the Council, or - (iii) if connection to a public sewer or an accredited sewage management facility is not practicable, to some other sewage management facility approved by the Council. - (3) The provision of toilet facilities in accordance with this clause must be completed before any other work is commenced. - (4) In this clause:
+- (1)Toilet facilities are to be provided, at or in the vicinity of the work site on which work involved in the erection or demolition of a building is being carried out, at the rate of one toilet for every 20 persons or part of 20 persons employed at the site. - (2) Each toilet provided: - must be a standard flushing toilet, and (a) - must be connected: (b) - (i) to a public sewer, or - if connection to a public sewer is not practicable, to an (ii) accredited sewage management facility approved by the Council. or - (iii) if connection to a public sewer or an accredited sewage management facility is not practicable, to some other sewage management facility approved by the Council. - (3) The provision of toilet facilities in accordance with this clause must be completed before any other work is commenced. - (4) In this clause:

-accredited sewage management facility means a sewage management facility to which Division 4A of Part 3 of the Local Government Act (Approvals) Regulation 1993 applies, being a sewage management facility that is installed or constructed to a design or plan the subject of a certificate of accreditation referred to in clause 95B of the Regulation.
+This is page number 52 of the minutes of the Ordinary Meeting held on Thursday 25 February 2021 accredited sewage management facility means a sewage management facility to which Division 4A of Part 3 of the Local Government Act (Approvals) Regulation 1993 applies, being a sewage management facility that is installed or constructed to a design or plan the subject of a certificate of accreditation referred to in clause 95B of the Regulation.